fbomb111/full-stack-ml-ops/README.md

 Once you've completed this run `make data`

-Then you'll be able to find your data at `container/data/external`
+Then you'll be able to find your data at `opt/program/data/external`

 ### Features

-Do any data pre processing and transformation in `container/src/features/build_features.py`
+Do any data pre processing and transformation in `opt/program/src/features/build_features.py`

 When you're ready, run `make features`

-Your output will be in `container/data/processed`
+Your output will be in `opt/program/data/processed`

 ### Local Training

-Build your model in `container/src/models/build_model.py`
+Build your model in `opt/program/src/models/build_model.py`

 Train it by running `make train`

-Your output will be at `container/output/models`
+Your output will be at `opt/program/output/models`

 ### Local Inference

-Put your inference logic in `container/src/models/predict_model.py`
+Put your inference logic in `opt/program/src/models/predict_model.py`

 Get your predictions by running `make predict METHOD=<method parameter> TEST_FILE=<local file location>`

 For example: `make predict METHOD=kaggle TEST_FILE=data/test/mnist_sample.csv`.
-The path will be prefixed with `container`.
+The path will be prefixed with `opt/program`.

-You can keep your test files in `container/data/test`
+You can keep your test files in `opt/program/data/test`

 There are 3 methods to choose for local inference:
-- `kaggle` - will produce a csv file at `container/output/submission.csv` in kaggle submission format
+- `kaggle` - will produce a csv file at `opt/program/output/submission.csv` in kaggle submission format
 - `csv` - get multiple inferences from a csv file
 - `image` - get an inference by supplying an actual image (in progress)